 - They are your healthy little secret when you serve them!
 No black bean flavor guaranteed, just all the chocolate goodness you NEED in a brownie.

-- Gluten-free, dairy-free, and nut-free, they are a great dessert to bring to parties, where there may be allergies present.
-These Vegan Brownies are also a great options and are extremely fudgy as well.
+- Gluten-free, dairy-free, vegan, and nut-free, they are a great dessert to bring to parties, where there may be allergies present.
+These Vegan Brownies are another great option and are extremely fudgy as well.

 How to Make Fudgy Black Bean Brownies